 Description: One of the primary Uses of BIM is to communicate facility information.
 The communication purpose of BIM is intended to present information about a facility in a method which can be shared or exchanged.
 This is often the last step of many other processes when a visualization, transformation, drawing, or document is developed to communicate information from that process to the next user of that information.
 This is one of the most valuable uses of BIM.
-It promotes and enhances communicate.
+It promotes and enhances communication and often reduces the time it takes to communicate.
 Additionally, communication of the data is often a byproduct of the processes to accomplish other BIM Uses.